-After 20 years in business, Kinskey’s pitch is gaining more traction now that terms like “hosted” and “cloud” are better understood by the average businessperson.
+After being in business for over 20 years, Kinskey's pitch is gaining more traction now that terms like "hosted" and "cloud" are better understood by the average businessperson.
 But terminology aside, his pitch speaks to the concerns of the AccessDirect target customer.
-The services are aimed at a small business owner looking to project a sense of professionalism—especially if the staff is comprised of individuals working remotely from cell phones.
+The services are aimed at a small business owner looking to project a sense of professionalism–especially if the staff is comprised of individuals working remotely from cellphones.

 "Your business relies on communication with clients, but calls, voicemails, and emails are less effective with people under 40.
 But almost all texts are read within three minutes.
 Text Request makes live two-way texting possible for your business with our easy-to-use dashboard.
 People can text you, too, and we can even use your current phone number in many cases.
 Other businesses use Text Request to increase leads, grow revenue, improve operations, and drive customer satisfaction, all because of the power to connect instantly."